Tylersuard/AudioChordMixerFork/README.md

+#AudioChordMixer

-# ChordMixer: A Scalable Neural Attention Model For Sequences With Different Lengths [Accepted to ICLR'23]
+This is an adaptation of ChordMixer by Ruslan Khalitov, et. al. See ChordMixer: A Scalable Neural Attention Model For Sequences With Different Lengths [Accepted to ICLR'23]

 [OpenReview](https://openreview.net/forum?id=E8mzu3JbdR)

-This is an adaptation of ChordMixer by Ruslan Khalitov, et. al.

 This model is designed to take in audio files as a sequence of audio samples, rather than a spectrogram image as is customary with audio processing.